linitix/autoingesttool/README.md

 * Choose where all files will be created.
 * Downloading cancelled if archive already exists.
 * Extraction cancelled if text file already exists.
+* Works on OS X, Windows and Linux

+## Contributors

+* Johny Varghese

 ## How To